A COMPREHENSIVE APPROACH TO NON-SURGICAL SCOLIOSIS AND KYPHOSIS CARE

 The most important element of non-operative scoliosis and/or kyphosis care isn’t a brace; it is the patient.
 Conservative treatment relies heavily on a patient’s compliance, honesty and vigilance, and we are here to educate and empower you.
-We encourage active participation in your treatment plan as a member of a multidisciplinary team that includes YOU, your physician, orthotist, physical therapist, and counselor if necessary.
+We encourage active participation in your treatment plan as a member of a multidisciplinary team that includes YOU, your family, your physician, orthotist, physical therapist, and counselor if necessary.

 *Currently, standard imaging of the spine is done by x-ray.
-However, we have been leaders in the use of non-xray light-based surface topography screening (Scoliscan).
+However, we have been leaders in the use of non-xray, light-based surface topography screening (Scoliscan).
 Ask our team about Scoliscan and whether you or your child is a candidate for this imaging tool.
 Please note, though it is not covered by insurance, we have priced it reasonably to give our patients access to this special and safe technology.

 SCOLIOSIS-SPECIFIC EXERCISE & INDEPENDENT PHYSICAL ACTIVITY

 There has been a movement in recent years toward the use of specific exercise and physical therapy programs directed toward the treatment of scoliosis.
 Although the highest level of clinical evidence is still lacking for these techniques, we do believe that exercise and physical activity in many forms are useful in helping patients with postural realignment, decreasing muscle fatigue and discomfort, and improving breathing mechanics.
 To date, little evidence exists that curve progression can actually be stopped with exercise and/or physical therapy methods alone, but clinical trials are ongoing that hope to answer this question.